 In section 4.6 (Individual Staking) of the Staking Design Specification, it says stakeholders should not be forced to delegate their stake to a pool.
 Instead, they should have the option of running their own node, using their own stake.
 Technically, such stakeholders will create a private pool, which is just a stake pool with margin m = 1 (i.e. owners will take 100% of the profit), and without providing metadata.
 Such pools will pay all rewards to the pool operator (which is not a special rule, but just the effect of having a margin of 1), and they will not be shown in the stake pool directory in Daedalus (although even if they were, they would always be listed at the very bottom, since they would not promise any rewards to their members).

-Running a staking pool on the incentivised testnet
+Running a staking pool

 This section was getting rather large and has been moved to its own article at Set up a Cardano staking pool.